San Antonio Spurs Logo

 2002 – 2017

-The Fiesta emblem is a thing of the past.
-She was replaced by a strict symbol, which combined four colors: silver, black, gray, and white.
-The general shape of the background shape has been preserved, but the designers have sharpened it, added right angles, and defined borders.
-The inscriptions have acquired an arched silhouette.
+The Fiesta emblem went out of style.
+It was replaced by a strict symbol that combined four colors: silver, black, gray, and white.
+The general shape of the background figure was preserved, but the designers sharpened it, added straight lines, and defined its boundaries.
+The inscriptions acquired an arched silhouette.

 2017 – present

-In 2017, the basketball club registered a new trademark without the background’s intricate graphic elements.
+In 2017, the basketball club registered a new trademark without the intricate graphic background elements.
 It contains only the black inscription “SAN ANTONIO” and the word “SPURS” with a spur instead of “U.”

 Font and Colors